1 - Overview

 GPU Usageutilization%

-GPU Power UsageGPU’s current power usageW
+GPU Power UsageCurrent GPU power usageW

 GPU Memory Usage [Avg]GPU Memory Uti.
 AVG%

-CPU Usage [User]Percentage of CPU time used in the user area.
-(In case of using all 4 cores 100%, 400%)%
+CPU Usage [User]Percentage of CPU time used in user space.
+(If all 4 cores are used at 100%, it is 400%)%

 Disk Queue Size [Avg]The average queue length of requests executed for the device.num